 The specific requirement for an MCB with a Type 2 SPD might vary based on local regulations, the design of the specific SPD, and the recommendations of the manufacturer.

-Eaton CHSPT2ULTRA – Is it for everyone?
+Eaton CHSPT2ULTRA: Is it for everyone?

-Surge protection that protects only the walls of the house is not necessary for those who do not need that.
+Surge protection that protects only the walls of the house is not necessary for those who do not need it.
 Surge suppression devices of type 2 will require people with some electrical knowledge so that they can hardwire them into their breakers.
 If you cannot handle the job yourself, hire a certified electrician.

 Review of Eaton CHSPT2ULTRA 109420 Whole House Surge Protector